hang-sun1/spareduck/README.md

 # spareduck

-A chess engine written in webassembly
+A chess engine using webassembly

 ## Building the project